1. Set realistic goals

-Break your end goal down into smaller process goals each month.
-For example ‘lose 2lbs’ or ‘run 2km further than the last month.’
-These changes will gradually get you towards your end outcome goal while keeping your motivation high.
+Break down your end goal into smaller process goals each month.
+For example, ‘lose 2lbs’ or ‘run 2km further than the previous month.’
+These changes will gradually get you towards your end outcome goal whilst keeping your motivation high.

 2. Educate yourself

 If you're unsure on how to reach one of your goals, find someone who does or do your own research online.
 Hiring a professional in whatever field your goals relate to can save you lots of time and energy, which will pay off in the long term.